 If a levy-paying employer runs out of funds in their levy account, they can trigger the non-levy route.

-For instance, at Alliance Manchester Business School, our Senior Leader Apprenticeship Postgraduate Diploma Senior Leadership and Senior Leader Apprenticeship Elizabeth Garrett Anderson can be accessed using apprenticeship levy funding.
-This course offers employers a cost-effective way to develop leaders, helping you to build a successful and sustainable business.
+For instance, at Alliance Manchester Business School, our Senior Leader Apprenticeship Postgraduate Diploma Senior Leadership and Senior Leader Apprenticeship Elizabeth Garrett Anderson can be accessed using Apprenticeship Levy funding.
+These programmes offer employers a cost-effective way to develop leaders, helping you to build a successful and sustainable business.